 After ten years, those who ate more red meat had an increased death rate of 31% for men and 36% for women.
 Those who ate more red meat had an increased risk of death due to cancer by 22% and 20% among men and women respectively.

 Those eating more red meat also had a 27% and 50% increased risk of dying from heart disease for men and women respectively.

-Other studies have found similar results when investigating specific diseases, such as heart disease, colon cancer, kidney cancer and others.
+Other studies have found similar results when investigating specific diseases, such as heart disease, colon cancer, kidney cancer, pancreatic cancer and others.